-Install the SQL Server client on the ArcGIS for Desktop machine, then you can start ArcGIS for Desktop, add the database server to the Catalog tree, and connect to the database server.
+Install the Microsoft ODBC driver for SQL Server on the ArcMap machine, start ArcMap, add the database server to the Catalog tree, and connect to the database server.

-When you connect to a database server (SQL Server Express instance) from an ArcGIS client, you use SQL Server's connection mechanism.
-You must install that mechanism: the SQL Server Native client.
+When you connect to a database server (SQL Server Express instance) from an ArcGIS client, you use the SQL Server connection mechanism.
+Therefore, you must install that mechanism: Microsoft ODBC driver for SQL Server.

-If you are installing the client on a 64-bit operating system, run the 64-bit executable; it installs both 32- and 64-bit files.
-If you run the 32-bit SQL Server native client on a 64-bit operating system, it will fail.
+To install the driver on a 64-bit operating system, run the 64-bit executable; it installs both 32- and 64-bit files.
+If you run the 32-bit driver installation on a 64-bit operating system, it will fail.

 Add a database server

-Add a database server connection in the Catalog tree in ArcGIS for Desktop if you need to perform administrative tasks on a Microsoft SQL Server Express instance or the geodatabases it contains.
+Add a database server connection in the Catalog tree in ArcMap if you need to perform administrative tasks on a Microsoft SQL Server Express instance or the geodatabases it contains.

 Adding a database server creates a database server connection file (a .gds file) in your user folder and an icon in the Database Servers folder for that connection.